BLOG

 Spanish Goat

-Descended from goats brought over by Spanish explorers, the Spanish goat (sometimes called a wood goat or hill goat), is another meat goat breed that is often visually characterized by long, spiraling horns.
+Descended from goats brought over by Spanish explorers, the Spanish goat (sometimes called a wood goat or hill goat), is another meat goat breed.

-They’re extremely hardy and have great mothering instincts, though they’re less muscled and can be more difficult to handle.
+Spanish meat goats are extremely hardy and have great mothering instincts, though they’re less muscled and can be more difficult to handle.
+They have medium sized ears, but are smaller than the ears of the Boer goat, which stick out to the side.
+Spanish goats are also known for their long, spiraling horns.

 Spanish Goat with kids